 I am an Assistant Professor in the Public Administration Division of the Centre for Economic Research and Teaching, CIDE (Centro de Investigacion y Docencia Economicas, CIDE, AC) based out of CIDE Region Centro in Aguascalientes, Mexico.
 My research is interdisciplinary by nature, although I consider myself more of a political scientist and geographer, as those are the two major fields I studied during my doctorate.
 My research lies at the intersection of space, public policy, environment and society.
 I am primarily interested in understanding the factors that contribute to (or hinder) cooperation in natural resource governance.
 While my major focus has been sanitation, wastewater and pollution control, I am also interested in solid and hazardous waste management and urban/industrial restructuring.

 I am now affiliate faculty, and from 2006 until 2012 I was a Lecturer in the Department of Political Science at The University of British Columbia and affiliated faculty in the Latin American Studies Program at UBC .
 From January 2010 until February 2011, I also held the position of Regional Director, Western Canada, for the Canadian Institute for Environmental Law and Policy (CIELAP) while also being CIELAP’s Lead Researcher on Water and Climate Change.

 My previous research projects have focused on wastewater governance, comparative environmental policy in North America, industrial restructuring, urban sustainability and environmental NGO mobilizations.
 You can read more about my research interests here.
 My current projects include a study of the global politics of sanitation, an analysis of intractable water conflicts in Mexico, an investigation of polycentricity theory (advancing the work done by the late Elinor Ostrom and Vincent Ostrom), and its applicability to Mexican water governance, a global study on the politics of privatization and remunicipalization of water supply, a project on the role of transnational private and non-state actors in North American environmental governance and a study of informal waste picking in Latin America.

-I am a member of the Consultative Group for the North American Commission for Environmental Cooperation (NACEC)’ North American Pollutant Release and Transfer Registry and a participant in the Canadian National Water Strategy Meetings.
+I am a member of the Consultative Group for the North American Commission for Environmental Cooperation (NACEC)’ North American Pollutant Release and Transfer Registry and have been a participant in the Canadian National Water Strategy Meetings.